International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-06-27-Climate_Plant_Distr.markdown

 ---
 title: How do climate and plant distribution influence above and below ground carbon stocks in our planet?
-author: "Patricia LaPorte and Genelle Watkins"
+author: "Patricia LaPorte, Genelle Watkins, Erika Marin-Spiotta, and Christina Schadel"
 layout: post
 level2: Climate controls
 level3: Climate and plant distribution